ExtensityAI/symbolicai/README.md

 BotDynamics' API closely follows best practices and ideas from `PyTorch`, therefore, one can build complex expressions by combining multiple expressions as an computation graph.
 Each Expression has its own `forward` function, which has to be overridden.
 The `forward` function is used to define the behavior of the expression.
 The `forward` function is called by the `__call__` function, which is inherited from the Symbol class.
 The `__call__` function is used to evaluate the expression and return the result.
 The `__call__` function is also used to evaluate the expression in a lazy manner, which means that the expression is only evaluated when the result is needed.
 This is a very important feature, since it allows us to build complex expressions without having to evaluate the whole expression at once.
 We already implemented many useful expressions, which can be imported from the `botdyn.components` file.

 Other important properties that are inherited from the Symbol class are the `_sym_return_type` and `static_context`.
-These two properties define the context in which the current Expression operations as described in the [Prompt Design](#prompt-design) section.
+These two properties define the context in which the current Expression operates, as described in the [Prompt Design](#prompt-design) section.
 The static_context therefore influences all operations held by the current Expression.
-The _sym_return_type ensures that after each Expression evaluation we obtain the desired return object type.
+The _sym_return_type ensures that after each evaluation of an Expression, we obtain the desired return object type.
 This is usually the current type, but can be modified to return a different type.

 Expressions can of course have more complex structures and be further sub-classed, such as shown in the example of the `Sequence` expression in the following figure: